nickBarak/ML-Text_Generation/README.md

 # ML-Text_Generation

-Generate text, based on a transcript of Hitchhiker's Guide to the Galaxy
+Generate human-like continuations of a short text prompt, based on a transcript of Hitchhiker's Guide to the Galaxy